chill-nemesis/sparc-rsd/src/e9/Tasks.md

 In this exercise we are implementing the iterative closest point algorithm to align two pointlcouds.

+Please (re-)download the data folder.
+I updated it wiht a pointcloud necessary for the code to work.

 ## Keybindings
 - Space triggers the next iteration